iibluearth/azure-networking/README.md

 <p>
 7. Removing the Rule:

+- Ctrl+ C to stop

 - Navigate back to VM-2's Network Security Groups and delete the previously added Inbound security rule.

 - After a few minutes, pinging VM-2 should work again, and Wireshark will display "reply" traffic.